-Rental Arrears - May consist of a one-time payment of up to 6 months of arrears with late fees.
+Rental Arrears - Arrears may not accrue while client is enrolled, only prior to enrollment.
+Eligible for a one-time payment of up to 6 months of arrears with late fees.
 Each month of arrears counts towards maximum of 24 months of rental assistance in a 3-year period.